datafold-dev/datafold/README.rst

     pip install --upgrade pip
     pip install -r requirements-dev.txt

-Alternatively, use `python3` and `pip3`.
+Alternatively, use ``python3``.

 Install git pre-commit hooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **datafold** source code is automatically formatted with
+The **datafold** files are formatted with

-* `black <https://black.readthedocs.io/en/stable/>`_ for Python soruce code auto formatting
+* `black <https://black.readthedocs.io/en/stable/>`_ for auto formatting of Python source code
 * `isort <https://timothycrosley.github.io/isort/>`_ for sorting :code:`import` statements
-  in the source code alphabetically and in sections.
+  in Python source code; alphabetically and in sections.
-* `nbstripout <https://github.com/kynan/nbstripout>`_ for removing potentially large (in mega bytes) binary formatted output cells of Jupyter notebooks before they get into the git history.
+* `nbstripout <https://github.com/kynan/nbstripout>`_ for removing potentially large (in mega bytes) binary output cells of Jupyter notebooks before they get into the git history.

 It is highly recommended that the tools inspect and format the code *before* the code is commited to the git history.
-The tools alter the source code in an deterministic way (i.e. they should only format the code once, which is indicated with "failed") and should not break the code (at least promised).
-To set up the tools, the most convenient way is to install the git commit-hooks via the tool `pre-commit <https://pre-commit.com/>`_ (it installs with the development dependencies).
-To install the hooks run from root directory:
+The tools alter the source code in an deterministic way (i.e. they should only format the code once) and should not break the code (at least promised).
+To set up the tools, the most convenient way is to install the git commit-hooks via the tool `pre-commit <https://pre-commit.com/>`_ (it installs with the dev-requirements).
+To install the git hooks run from root directory:

 .. code-block:: bash

    pre-commit install

-The installed hooks run before each commit.
-To also execute the hooks without a commit or for testing purposes) run from root directory:
+The installed hooks then run before each new commit (on the local computer).
+To also execute the hooks without a commit or to format the code during implementation run from root directory:

 .. code-block:: bash